-UNC, projected as a 4 seed, falls in the NET after its third Quad 1 victory
+NET fluctuations: UNC, projected as a 4 seed, falls after Quad 1 win, moves up after Quad 4 victory

 By R.L.
 Bynum

-The NET rankings can fluctuate wildly early in the season and lead to surprising changes.
+The NET rankings can fluctuate wildly early in the season, leading to surprising changes.

-With the Buckeyes’ NET ranking only dropping to 47 the victory will stay Quad 1 for now.
+With the Buckeyes’ NET ranking only dropping to 47 after the game, and now at 43, the win will stay Quad 1 for now.
 But it would become Quad 2 if that falls below 50.

-The consensus of the 35 projections that Bracket Matrix lists is for UNC to be a low No. 4 seed, with seven projecting the Tar Heels as high as a No. 3 seed and one listing them as a No. 6 seed.
+The consensus of the 32 projections that Bracket Matrix listed on Tuesday is for UNC to be the third-highest No. 4 seed, with nine projecting the Tar Heels as high as a No. 3 seed and one listing them as a No. 6 seed.
 ESPN’s Joe Lunardi has UNC as a 5 seed.

 The NCAA tournament committee uses the NET rankings as one of its metrics to determine who makes the field and how to seed teams.
 NET rankings will fluctuate throughout the season, and the only quad designation that matters is where your opponents stand on Selection Sunday, not where they ranked when the game was played.

-No. 3 Duke (11–1) fell two spots to 4 after the Blue Devils’ 82–81 loss at Madison Square Garden on Saturday night to No. 19 Texas Tech.
+No. 3 Duke (11–1) fell two spots to 4 after the Blue Devils’ 82–81 loss at Madison Square Garden on Saturday night to No. 19 Texas Tech but moved back up to 3 on Monday.

 UNC’s NCAA résumé